ZeroIntensity/view.py/docs/user-guide/building-projects/parameters.md

 If you're familiar with HTTP semantics, then you likely already know about query parameters and body parameters.
 If you have no idea what that is, that's okay.

 In HTTP, the query string is at the end of the URL and is prefixed with a `?`.
 For example, in a YouTube link (e.g. `youtube.com/watch?v=...`), the query string is `?v=...`.
-The query string contains key value pairs in the form of strings.
+The query string contains key-value pairs in the form of strings.
 In Python, it's similiar to a `dict` that only contains strings.

 Bodies are a little bit more complicated.
 An HTTP body can be a number of different formats, but in a nutshell they are again, key-value pairs, but they can be a number of types.
 For now, JSON will be the main focus, which can have `str` keys, and any of the following as a value (in terms of Python types):